 These models, often a hybrid between a pack and a vest, move with your body much better than any traditional backpack-style model we reviewed.
 They also weigh less and typically feature soft bottles instead of larger, heavier bladders.

 General Tips for Selection:

 Top off that 3-liter hydration bladder, and you’re looking at 6.6 pounds on your back!
-Remember, you don’t necessarily have to completely fill the bladder with liquid if your hike, ride, run, ski or snowshoe is only a couple hours.
+Remember, you don’t necessarily have to completely fill the bladder with liquid if your hike, ride, run, ski, or snowshoe is only a couple of hours.

 Ease of Drinking:

 Ease of drinking is one of the most important aspects of a hydration system.
 During our testing process, we found varying flow rates from our hydration systems.
 Check out our Best Hydration Packs article to see how they all compared.